protecode-sc/helm-chart/README.md

 `memcached.enabled` needs to be set as `false` to enable external memcached.

-`memcachedHostPort` is the <host>:<port> pair for memcached service, for example `memcached:11211`.
+`memcachedHostPort` is the <host>:<port> pair for the memcached service, for example `memcached:11211`.

 ##### Root Certificate

-In case TLS is in use for memcached, you need to specify `memcachedRootCASecretName` which points to a secret that contains the root certificate that memcached uses unless the memcached server certificate is signed by known trusted Certificate Authority.
+In case TLS is in use for memcached, you need to specify `memcachedRootCASecretName` which points to a secret that contains the root certificate that memcached uses, unless the memcached server certificate is signed by a known trusted Certificate Authority.

-To populate the CA secret, run
+To populate the CA secret, run:
 ```
 $ kubectl create secret -n bdba generic memcached-ca --from-file=ca.pem
 ```